Sylvain Lefebvre

-Sylvain Jean Lefebvre (born October 14, 1967) is a Canadian professional ice hockey coach and former player who currently serves as an assistant coach for the Florida Panthers of the National Hockey League (NHL).
-Originally undrafted by teams in the NHL, he played for five franchises between 1989—2003, and won the Stanley Cup with the Colorado Avalanche in 1996.
+Sylvain Jean Lefebvre (luh-FAYV; born October 14, 1967) is a Canadian professional ice hockey coach and former player who currently serves as an assistant coach for the Florida Panthers of the National Hockey League (NHL).
+Originally undrafted by teams in the NHL, he played for five franchises between 1989 to 2003 and won the Stanley Cup with the Colorado Avalanche in 1996.
+As a coach, he won the Stanley Cup with the Florida Panthers in 2024 and 2025.

 Playing career

 Originally an undrafted free agent, Lefebvre signed with the Montreal Canadiens in 1986 and made the team's roster thereafter beginning in 1989–90.
 He played a total of three seasons with Montreal before being traded to the Toronto Maple Leafs in exchange for a 1994 third round draft pick prior to the start of the 1992–93 season.

 After two seasons with the Leafs, Lefebvre was traded to the Quebec Nordiques as part of the Wendel Clark-Mats Sundin deal on June 28, 1994.
-He would play the next five seasons with the Quebec Nordiques/Colorado Avalanche, including a Stanley Cup victory in 1996, before signing a four-year, $10-million US contract with the New York Rangers (that secured a club option for him to play a fifth season at $3-million) during the 1999 offseason.
+He would play the next five seasons with the Quebec Nordiques/Colorado Avalanche, including a 1996 Stanley Cup victory, before signing a four-year, $10-million US contract with the New York Rangers (that secured a club option for him to play a fifth season at $3-million) during the 1999 offseason.

 Seeing a decrease in productivity after several injuries, including a shattered index finger which occurred while blocking a shot, Lefebvre's career-low in points came in the 2002–03 season where he managed just two points over 35 games played.
 After four years with the Rangers, Lefebvre left the NHL and decided to join old friend Sebastien Bordeleau for one season with Swiss-based SC Bern of the Nationalliga A where he and his team won the league championship prior to his retirement from active play.